nluka/swan/README.md

 <br />

-Swan is a substitute to the Windows File Explorer (WFE hereafter) for those craving a more elegant file management experience.
+Swan is a substitute to the Windows File Explorer (WFE hereafter) for those seeking an elegant file management experience.
 Many features are ported from WFE to make Swan a familiar experience, whilst solving several major frustrations:

 - Ergonomic file operations through multiple explorer panes, instead of managing multiple WFE windows
 - Instant and intuitive searching, instead of the slow and clumsy WFE search